 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung problems (such as asthma or COPD), any heart or heart rhythm problems, edema or body swelling, HIV infection or AIDS, or cystic fibrosis.
-Tell your doctor if you have had an allergic reaction to any other antifungal medicines such as fluconazole or ketoconazole.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung problems (such as COPD), heart problems, edema (body swelling), HIV infection or AIDS, or cystic fibrosis.
+Tell your doctor if you had an allergic reaction to similar medicines.

 Possible Side Effects While Using This Medicine